thoughtspot/thoughtspot.github.io/_spotiq/special-topics.md

 ---
-title: [Best SpotIQ Practices]
+title: [Best SpotIQ practices]
 summary: Learn the SpotIQ best practices.
-last_updated: 11/15/2019
+last_updated: 11/25/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The SpotIQ feature works without you having to do anything but pushing a button.
-However, like any other feature, there things you can do to optimize the feature.
+However, like any other feature, there are things you can do to optimize the feature.
 This page contains some best practices you can use to make SpotIQ more effective when you use it.